 The theme draws together La Trobe Rural Health researchers from the departments of Exercise Physiology, Physiotherapy, Podiatry, Paramedicine, Public Health, Dietetics & Human Nutrition, Rural Health, the Violet Vines Marshman Centre for Rural Health Research and the John Richards Centre for Rural Ageing Research.

 Research partners include Notre Dame University, Auckland University, Bendigo Health, Swinburne University, the University of Queensland, Austin Health and Murdoch University,Sheffield Hallam University (UK) and the University of Northumbria (UK).

-Our Active Rural Individual stream research is aligned under four research projects.
+Our Active Rural Individual stream research is aligned under two research projects.